CS-433/ML4Science-FGR-x-ML/README.md

 - D'Angeli Gabriele: [@gabrieledangeli](https://github.com/gabrieledangeli)
 - Di Gennaro Federico: [@FedericoDiGenanro](https://github.com/FedericoDiGennaro)

-# Project pipeline

 ## Environment:
 We worked with `python3.8.5`.
-The Python's libraries used are `numpy`,`pytorch`,`talos`, `pandas`, `matplotlib` and `seaborn`.
+The Python libraries used are `numpy`,`pytorch1.13.0`,`talos`, `pandas`, `matplotlib` and `seaborn`.
+Notice that, since we used `pytorch-cuda11.6`, the content of `main.py` and `talos_optimization.py` can be run using GPU if available.

 ## Data and reproducibility of the code
-For the code reproducibility, the datasets must be placed in a folder called `?????????` that must be in the same working directory as the notebooks in this repo.
-The `data` folder must contain the other folders that refers to each LH called `LH_i`.
-In each folder LH_i, there have to be HDF5 files that we read in our code to build our data matrix $X$.
+In order to reproduce the resultes showed in the paper, data (https://mega.nz/file/U1FTyALK#zr1NLKa_bEX9t3oFPTlYaw4sonbTuRVyWUXNsUcVQFk) must be placed in a folder called `outputs_test2` that has to be in the same working directory as the notebooks of this repo. `outputs_test2` will then contain several folders ($LH_{i}$) corresponding to simulations obtained considering different cosmological and astrophysical constants.

 ## Description of notebooks
 Here you can find what each file in the repo does.
 The order in which they are described follows the pipeline we used to obtain our results.